winitzki/scall/tutorial/programming_dhall.md

 How can we obtain the code for those functions?
 We know that the constructor functions are just parts of the function body of `fix` that we implemented in the previous section (for all Church encodings at once).
 In principle, we could derive the code of the constructor functions from the code for `fix`.
-In practice, it is easier to start with the curried forms and try implementing the type signatures.
+Sometimes it is quicker to start with the curried forms and implement the type signatures by guessing.
+The downside is that the type signatures are not always a sufficient constraint to derive correct code.

-After some guessing, we arrive at this code:
+After some guessing, we arrive at this code for the constructors `nil`, `cons`, `leaf`, `branch`:

 ```dhall
 let nil : ListInt